 If you have never heard of Sabah before, you are not alone.
 This Malaysian state is located on the island of Borneo and welcomes just 3 million visitors per year.
 Sabah occupies an area of 73,631 km2 and shares Borneo with Indonesian Kalimantan, Malaysian Sarawak and the Kingdom of Brunei.
 Despite its small area, the state is chock-full of attractions and experiences that make it by far the most interesting part of Borneo.

-Earlier this month (September 2015) we spent 2 weeks exploring Sabah’s main attractions and off the beaten sights.
+In September 2015 we spent 2 weeks exploring Sabah’s main attractions and off the beaten sights.
 Here are just a few reasons why we think you should consider adding Sabah to your next vacation plans.

 1. Feel the Pulse of Modern Malaysia